Measurement of differential ZZ + jets production cross sections in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Differential distributions}

 Differential distributions for various reconstructed quantities are presented in this subsection.
-Based on the agreement between experimental data and reconstruction-level MC shown in this subsection, we proceed with unfolding the data to compare directly with particle-level theoretical predictions, and the results are presented in the next subsection.
+We proceed with unfolding the data to compare directly with particle-level theoretical predictions, and the results are presented in the next subsection.
 Figure~\ref{fig:RECO1} (left) shows the number of reconstructed jets with $\pt > 30\GeV$ for the ZZ+jets events with $60 < m_{\PZ_1, \PZ_2} < 120\GeV$.
 The last bin includes all events with three or more jets.
 The description of events with three and more jets requires NNLO and even higher corrections, but there are not enough hard jets from the matrix element in the MC samples used, therefore the difference between data and predictions at high jets multiplicity is expected.
 The 0 and 2 jet bins are well described by the predictions, whereas in the 1 jet bin the predictions significantly overestimate the measured event yield.
 The $m_{4\ell}$ distribution is shown in Fig.~\ref{fig:RECO1} (right), inclusive in the number of jets.
 This distribution is well described by the predictions, except for the increasing discrepancy between data and MC towards high masses; this can be mitigated by adding the EW corrections, as demonstrated in Ref.~\cite{Buonocore:2021fnj} and in the next subsection.

 Figure~\ref{fig:RECO2} shows the \pt and $\abs{\eta}$ distributions for the highest- and second-highest-\pt jet in events with at least one and two jets, respectively.
 As expected from the distribution of the number of jets, the predictions overestimate the measurements in the highest-\pt jet distributions.
 The largest difference is observed for highest-\pt jets with $\pt < 100\GeV$, whereas the second-highest-\pt distributions are better described.
 Apart from the difference in the yield, the \pt distributions of both the highest-\pt and second-highest-\pt jets show similar differential behavior with respect to the predictions (similar trend up to 300\GeV), which is demonstrated in the lower panels of the figures, where data-to-prediction ratios are presented.
 Similar conclusions are valid also for the $\abs{\eta}$ distributions.